 - For example, a study by Forrester Research and Watermark Consulting found that companies with high marks in their customer experience metrics had double-digit gains even during the treacherous recession years of 2007-2012.
 The question is, what is the ROI of customer service, and how can it be measured?

-Cost-to-Serve – The streamlined processes that result from improving customer experience can bring efficiency boosts across the board.
-For instance, introducing self-service options to resolve common issues would answer the most frequently asked questions more quickly and easily while simultaneously reducing load on support staff.
+The streamlined processes that result from improving customer experience can bring efficiency boosts across the board.
+For instance, introducing self-service options to resolve common issues would answer the most frequently asked questions more quickly and easily while simultaneously reducing loads on support staff.

 That also depends and good customer service means different things to different industries.
 Having a quality customer experience results in a greater return on investment for industries such as retail or hospitality, while it may contribute less toward overall success for industries such as utilities or medical care.
 Returns might manifest in a few weeks or months, or it might take a year or more for certain results to show.